CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 version: "1.0"
 draft: true
 ---
-This quick start provides a quick and easy way to run your own Vagrant, libvirt, and KVM server.
-Procedures are provided on how to:
+This quick start provides a quick and easy way to run your own Vagrant, libvirt, and KVM server, with procedures on how to:

 - Start a golden standard demo topology using a bash script
 - Start the blank Cumulus Networks reference topology if you are looking to build configuration from scratch
 - Destroy and end a simulation

-To run a full cldemo2 topology *without* NetQ, you need 15104MB of memory.
+To run a full reference topology *without* NetQ, you need 15104MB of memory.
 If you intend to run NetQ, you need 23296MB of memory.
-See the {{<link text="User Guide" title="User Guide" >}} for complete sytem reqirements.
+Refer to the {{<link text="Run the Production Ready Automation" title="Run Production Ready Automation" >}} for complete sytem reqirements.

 {{%notice tip%}}